-Fred Martin is a faculty member at the University of Massachusetts Lowell, where he is associate dean for student success in the Kennedy College of Sciences and professor of computer science.
+Fred Martin is a faculty member at the University of Massachusetts Lowell, where he is associate dean for teaching, learning, and undergraduate studies in the Kennedy College of Sciences and professor of computer science.
 He has been serving on the board of CSTA since 2014, and is past-chair of CSTA's Board of Directors.

 For all of us who are living reasonably comfortable lives, we owe this largely to the march of technologies which have made our lives massively better: providing abundant food, inexpensive clothing, affordable shelter, and sanitary plumbing.